 In other words, you’re likely to find a Hilton property or two for most places you’re planning to travel.

 Hilton also has a solid partnership with American Express.

 There are 3 personal co-branded Hilton Credit Cards, the Hilton Honors Card, Hilton Surpass, and Hilton Aspire.
 There’s also a Hilton Business Card.

 These cards come with welcome offers for meeting a minimum spend and member perks like elite status, a free night certificate, airline lounge benefits, and more.

 Speaking of status, there are 4 Hilton Honors tiers.
 Upon enrolling, you receive member status.
 From there, Hilton has requirements to achieve Silver, Gold, or Diamond status.
 Each status comes with increased earning bonuses and perks.

 To learn more about Hilton Honors, click over to this guide comparing Hilton Gold vs. Hilton Diamond status.

-Discover Hilton geographic sweet spots to redeem Hilton points for the most free nights.
+To maximize your Hilton Honors points, why not look at geographic sweet spots to redeem Hilton points for the most free nights possible.

 This guide has more information about Hilton points value.